|Address:||1671 Emancipation Highway

 Ken took an associate position with our firm in 2005, and accepted a partnership the following year.
 He has continued to concentrate his practice in divorce and family law, while also handling criminal defense matters that arise from family law issues.
 Ken’s primary practice areas are divorce, marital property division, marital separation agreements, child custody, child support, visitation, spousal support, and domestic abuse.

 Ken is a member of the Fredericksburg Area Bar Association (FABA), Family Law Section, and the Virginia Trial Lawyers Association (VTLA), Family Law Section.
 He was the Chairman of the FABA Family Law Section in 2011-2012.
 Ken has authored a number of articles on divorce and family law that are available on this website.
-Though he currently practices in the Fredericksburg area and surrounding counties such as Stafford and Spotsylvania, Ken has practiced and litigated cases in numerous jurisdictions throughout the Commonwealth of Virginia during his career, including Fairfax, Prince William, Arlington, the City of Alexandria, Loudoun, Winchester, Albemarle, Roanoke (City and County), Salem, Franklin, Bath, Bedford, and Botetourt.
+Though he currently practices in the Fredericksburg area and surrounding counties such as Stafford and Spotsylvania, Ken has practiced and litigated cases in numerous jurisdictions throughout the Commonwealth of Virginia during his career, including Fairfax, Prince William, Arlington, the City of Alexandria, Loudoun, Winchester, Albemarle, Roanoke (City and County), Salem, Franklin, Bath, Bedford, Botetourt, Lancaster, and Westmoreland.